 • Scheduled non-work: Block time for pillars that would otherwise be neglected.
 Exercise on your calendar.
 Recreation protected like a meeting.
 If it’s not scheduled, it doesn’t happen.

-Entrepreneurs often measure their lives entirely by business metrics.
+Ambitious professionals often measure their lives entirely by career metrics.
 This is a trap.

 Expand your definition of success to include pillar health: